ARDivekar/TypeScript-on-the-Browser-Starter/README.md

     It is possible that other pages will require a different mix of bundles.

-    This is true even if all that your application libraries do is rgister handler methods.
-You still need at least one file for initialization, etc. If nothing else, you need one file to import the application libraries.
+    This is true even if all that your application libraries do is register handler methods.
+You still need at least one entry file for initialization, etc. If nothing else, you need one file to import the application libraries.

 - **Third party libraries will change fairly infrequently.**